Audition FAQs

 When will I know if I made it?

-You will receive a call in the days soon after your audition, whether you are invited to become a member or not.
+You will receive a call in the days soon after your audition to let you know whether you are invited to become a member or not.
 More information about our schedule, your assigned Buddy, and other important details will be sent to you.

 How many singers is MUSE looking for?

 MUSE always strives to represent diversity within our membership and we encourage all ages, ethnicities, backgrounds, sexual preferences, and musical styles to audition.
-The choir tries to maintain membership at 60-70, with balanced voice parts.
-For the 41st season, MUSE is specifically looking for Soprano 1 and Alto 2 voice parts.
+The choir tries to maintain a membership of approximately 70 singers, with balanced voice parts.
+For the 43rd season, MUSE is specifically looking for Soprano 1 and Alto 2 voice parts.

 Where does MUSE rehearse?